Daniel-I1iev/Daniel-I1iev/README.md

 ---

-## 🤝 Let’s Connect!
+## 🤝 Open to Professional Opportunities & Collaboration

-I’m always open to chat, collaborate, or just talk tech and games.
-Feel free to reach out if you want to connect!
+I welcome connections regarding professional collaborations, project work, and discussions on advancements in my field of expertise.
+Feel free to reach out if you believe our work or interests align.

 ---